nathanfaucett/is_whitespace/README.md

 isWhitespace
 =======

-is whitespace for the browser and node.js
+checks if character is whitespace